 One could point out that they don’t even have the balls to just come out and say they want to impose a litmus test on art by establishing themselves as the arbiters of what is and is not disgusting (to them and on our infantilized behalf).

 One could point out that by lynching CK for the content of the film, Brody and The New Yorker are indirectly asking the mob to turn its attention to the people in the film as well.
 After all, if the film is so obviously disgusting to the Mandarins of The New Yorker, shouldn’t the morally odious and greasy tendrils have been obvious to Helen Hunt and John Malkovich, Pamela Aldon, Chloe Grace Moretz and Edie Falco?
 Are they to be spared condemnation because they were blind but now, courtesy of the holy redeemers of culture they can see?
 Or are they to be banished from the ideal city state along with CK because they were complicit in the production of this vile sinful catastrophe?
 Are Hunt, Aldon and Falco no longer feminists?
 Are they bad feminists?
 Must they publically repent?
-Is Malkovich a pig?
+Is Malkovich a pig and a bad feminist?
 Must he prove that he likes women and hates CK?
 Or, per the papal bull(shit) of The New Yorker, should we just call them a pack of idiots?

 And make no mistake that Brody and the New Yorker, having lurched into total intellectual and moral irresponsibility and ethical bankruptcy, are reserving the authority to direct their illegitimate rage on those others – at a time and place of their choosing.
 After all that is the standard operating procedure for cultural police using the tactics of neo-fascist thugs.
 This is the danger of hysteria and witch hunts.